Sunday, April 26, 2020

 She sat in my lap and soaked up my attention like it was the only resource left on this Earth.

-This was by far the most attractive woman I'd seen in WEEKS of working W KY.
+was by far the most attractive woman I'd seen in WEEKS of working W

 Young, beautiful, giving me lots of energy—what the hell was she doing in such a desolate, hopeless place?